missyrestless/Doc/AVsitter/Cuming_Soon/BabyDoll/README.md

-# AVsitter Sequence for Super Smash Quickie
+# AVsitter Sequence for BabyDoll Bed

-This folder contains the `AVpos` and `[AV]sequence_settings` notecards for use with the `[AV]sequence` plugin for `AVsitter2` to provide animation sequences for the Super Smash Quickie dialog menus.
+This folder contains the `AVpos` and `[AV]sequence_settings` notecards for use with the `[AV]sequence` plugin for `AVsitter2` to provide animation sequences for the Cuming Soon BabyDoll Bed dialog menus.

 ## Menus

 Sequences are configured for the following menus:

 - Male and Female Sit Menus
+- Male and Female Foreplay Menus
 - Together Menu
-- Foreplay Menu
 - Front Menu
-- Ride Menu
+- Rodeo Menu
 - Pound Menu
+- Rev-Ride Menu
+- Sitting Menu
+- Stand Menu

 ## Download the script and customized notecards